Course - Interpreting professional and theoretical perspectives 3 - TEGN2007

 - Lectures, group discussions, role play/practical exercises.

-- Approved obligatory assignments are valid for 2 semesters (the semester in which the approval is given, plus the following semester).
+- Approved obligatory assignments are valid for three semesters (the semester in which the approval is given, plus the following two semesters).
 All obligatory assignments must be completed in the same semester.

 Compulsory assignments